 Provisioning PVCs on the File Storage Service

-Find out how to provision persistent volume claims for clusters you've created using Container Engine for Kubernetes (OKE) by mounting file systems from the File Storage service.
+Find out how to provision persistent volume claims for clusters you've created using Kubernetes Engine (OKE) by mounting file systems from the File Storage service.

 The Oracle Cloud Infrastructure File Storage service provides a durable, scalable, distributed, enterprise-grade network file system.
 You use the CSI volume plugin to connect clusters to file systems in the File Storage service.